smartcontractsyn/iSyn/README.md

 ### Step 1 - Instantiate SmartIR
 First, users should generate the smartIR.
-To generate smartIR, users should execute pipline_for_contract with two input parameters: legal agreement location and output location.
+To generate smartIR, users should execute pipline_for_contract with three input parameters: legal agreement location, output location and its category.
+The valid value of category are cc, ea, ic, pma, rrc, secpa, ta and mini, which represent the 7 contract category evaluated by ContractSyn and mini-bench used in the evaluation.
 After this execution, the res folder contains the four types programmable clauses and smartIR.

     python3 pipline_for_contract.py contract_path output_path